Cubs plan to interview David Ross, Joe Girardi next week

-The team also plans to interview first base coach Will Venable next week.
-Bench coach Mark Loretta interviewed for the job Thursday.
+Girardi is the first external candidate confirmed by the team.
+Loretta and Venable were part of Maddon’s staff this season, and Ross works in the Cubs’ front office.

-The Cubs are searching for a successor to Joe Maddon, whose contract expired after the Cubs missed the playoffs this year for the first time since 2014.
+Girardi, who turns 55 on Oct.
+14, is a Peoria, Illinois, native and played college ball at Northwestern.

-Girardi is the first external candidate confirmed by the Cubs.
-Loretta and Venable were part of Maddon’s staff this season, and Ross has a front-office position with the team.
+Girardi was voted NL Manager of the Year after he guided the Marlins to a 78-84 record in 2006 in his only season with the team.
+He also managed the New York Yankees for 10 seasons, winning the World Series in 2009.
+He was fired after New York went 91-71 in 2017.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports